movementlabsxyz/movement-docs/docs/devs/followerNode_from_docker_file.md

 ```

-Update the <access key> and <secret key> with the values from the file: `/etc/systemd/system/movement-full-follower.service`.
+Update the <access key> and <secret key> with the values from the file: `/etc/systemd/system/movement-full-follower.service` (mainnet) or `/etc/systemd/system/suzuka-full-follower.service` (Testnet/Bardock).

 Set the script executable with: ```chmod +x restoration.sh```